-Shortly after President Dwight D. Eisenhower took office in January, 1953, both he and his secretary of state, John Foster Dulles, proclaimed that, unlike the strongly pro-Israeli Truman administration, they intended to deal with Arab and Israeli differences more objectively.
+Shortly after President Dwight D. Eisenhower took office in January, 1953, both he and his secretary of state, John Foster Dulles, proclaimed that, unlike the strongly pro-Israeli Truman administration, they in-tended to deal with Arab and Israeli differences more objectively.
 They felt that undue governmental partisanship had undermined the position of the United States in the strategically important Arab world and had even weakened her ability to influence the Arab attitude towards Israel.
 In an important speech on June 1, 1953, shortly after returning from a trip to the Middle East, Dulles set down his views on the Arab-Israeli dispute.
 He reaffirmed support for the 1950 Tripartite Declaration and his government's intention to be "impartial" and to seek to "allay the deep resentment" of the Arabs against the United States for helping to create Israel.
-He held that the parties concerned had "the primary responsibility of bringing peace to the area."
-Nevertheless, the American government would "not hesitate by every appropriate means to use its influence to promote step-by-step reduction of tension in the area and the conclusion of ultimate peace."
+He held that the parties concerned had "the primary re-sponsibility of bringing peace to the area."
+Nevertheless, the American government would "not hesitate by every appropriate means to use its government would "not hesitate by every appropriate means to use its influence to promote step-by-step reduction of tension in the area and the conclusion of ultimate peace."
 He held that "some of the refugees could be settled in the area presently controlled by Israel," although "most... could more readily be integrated into the lives of the neighboring Arab countries."
-He reported that while "the Israelis feared that ultimately the Arabs might try to push them into the sea," the Arabs were "more fearful of Zionism than Communism" and concerned that the United States would become the "backer of expansionist Zionism."
+He reported that while "the Israelis feared that ultimately the Arabs might try to push them into the sea," the Arabs were "more fearful of Tigriem theo Communication" and account that the United fearful of Zionism than Communism" and concerned that the United States would become the "backer of expansionist Zionism."
 He advised Israel that she must "become part of the Near East community and cease to look upon [herself], or be looked upon by others, as aliens to this community" if she wished to be ultimately accepted in peace and friendship by the Arab world.
 The Arabs were pleased with Dulles' visit to their capitals-the first made by any United States Secretary of State-and with some aspects of Dulles' statement.
-Nevertheless, they wer issues and with his suggestion that "most" of the refugees should be resettled instead of repatriated.
+Nevertheless, they were unhappy with his failure to deal with the boundary and Jerusalem issues and with his suggestion that "most" of the refugees should be resettled instead of repatriated.
 The Israelis resented some of Dulles' remarks and objected to his proposal that "some" of the refugees should be repatriated.
 In any case, Dulles' recommendations did not change the situation.17